With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCaptain James A Lovell Federal Evanston Cboc is a mental health center in Evanston, Illinois, located at 1942 Dempster Street, 60202 zip code.
 Captain James A Lovell Federal Evanston Cboc provides outpatient treatment.
-Captain James A Lovell Federal Evanston Cboc offers psychotropic medication, individual psychotherapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Captain James A Lovell Federal Evanston Cboc also supports military families and veterans.
+Captain James A Lovell Federal Evanston Cboc offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Captain James A Lovell Federal Evanston Cboc also supports veterans and military families.

 Learn MoreDeerfield Behavioral Health Behavioral Health is a mental health clinic in Deerfield, IL, located at 49 South Waukegan Road, 60015 zip code area.
 Deerfield Behavioral Health Behavioral Health provides outpatient treatment and partial hospitalization/day treatment.
-Deerfield Behavioral Health Behavioral Health offers group therapy, individual psychotherapy and dialectical behavior therapy to young adults, adults and children / adolescents.
-Deerfield Behavioral Health Behavioral Health also supports LGBT, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services offered at Deerfield Behavioral Health Behavioral Health include case management, education services and intensive case management.
+Deerfield Behavioral Health Behavioral Health offers group therapy, individual psychotherapy and behavior modification to adults, children / adolescents and young adults.
+Deerfield Behavioral Health Behavioral Health also supports people with trauma, children/adolescents with serious emotional disturbance and LGBT.
+Additional services offered at Deerfield Behavioral Health Behavioral Health include education services, integrated primary care services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.